-Ms. Hogan has been involved in the American Bar Association Section of Family Law for most of her professional career, has served as chair or co-chair of a number of committees, and is currently co-chair of the Member Benefit Development Committee.
+Ms. Hogan has been involved in the American Bar Association Section of Family Law for most of her professional career, and has served as chair or co-chair of a number of committees.
 She is also a member of the Colorado Bar Association Section of Family Law, a Fellow of the American Academy of Matrimonial Lawyers and is listed in Best Lawyers in America for Family Law, and designated as a Colorado Super Lawyer.

 Editor, Family Law Quarterly

 Professor Kendra Huard Fershee joined the faculty at West Virginia University College of Law in 2012.
 She received her J.D., cum laude, from Tulane Law School, where she served as the Senior Managing Editor of Tulane Law Review.
 She also represented her class to the Dean’s Advisory Council for all three years of law school, and served as a Senior Fellow in the Legal Research and Writing curriculum during her third year.